oracle/weblogic-kubernetes-operator/site/installation.md

     #   name: debug
 ```

 This section defines a service that provides access to the operator’s REST server inside the Kubernetes cluster.
-This is used when something inside the cluster wants to initiate a scaling request, a WLDF action or Prometheus alert for example.
+This is used when something inside the cluster wants to initiate a scaling request, a WLDF action, or a Prometheus alert, for example.

 ```
 ---